-The Company's cash position at March 31, 2006 was \$3,624,622, an increase of \$2,626,849 from the December 31, 2006 balance of \$997,773.
-Short-term investments balance increased to \$506,750 at March 31, 2007 from \$500,000 at December 31, 2006.
-The subscription receivable of \$30,000 that was outstanding as of March 31, 2007 from a March private placement was received in April 2007.
-There was no subscription receivable balance outstanding as of December 31, 2006.
-Total assets increased to \$4,731,215 at March 31, 2007 from \$1,778,434 at December 31, 2006.
-This increase is mainly due to the increase in cash balance as well as the exploration expenditures incurred in the 2007 period which were capitalized to mineral property and deferred costs.
+The Company's cash position at June 30, 2007 was \$248,550, a decrease of \$749,223 from the December 31, 2006 balance of \$997,773.
+Short-term investments balance increased to \$3,430,098 at June 30, 2007 from \$500,000 at December 31, 2006.
+Total assets increased to \$4,927,817 at June 30, 2007 from \$1,778,434 at December 31, 2006.
+This increase is mainly due to the increase in the short-term investment balance and the 2007 exploration expenditures capitalized to mineral property and deferred costs, which were partially offset by the decrease in cash balance.

-As at May 30, 2007 the Company had working capital of approximately \$4,000,000.
+As at August 29, 2007 the Company had working capital of approximately \$2,500,000.
 The Company considers that it has adequate resources to maintain its ongoing operations and current property commitments for the ensuing year but may not have sufficient working capital to fund all of its planned exploration work.
 The Company will continue to rely on successfully completing additional equity financing to maintain its core activities and further exploration of its existing and new properties in the Americas.
 There can be no assurance that the Company will be successful in obtaining the required financing.
 The failure to obtain such financing could result in the loss of the Company's interest in one or more of its mineral claims.

 As the Company is an exploration stage company, revenues are limited to interest earned on cash held with the Company's financial institutions.
-During the three months ended March 31, 2007, the Company earned \$10,908 in interest income (2006 - \$1,575).
+During the six months ended June 30, 2007, the Company earned \$45,285 in interest income (2006 - \$4,568).

 The Company has financed its operations through the sale of its equity securities.
-During the three months ended March 31, 2007, the Company:
+During the six months ended June 30, 2007, the Company:

-- Completed a brokered private placement in which it issued a total of 2,000,000 units at \$1.00 per unit for aggregate gross proceeds of \$2,000,000.
+• Completed a brokered private placement in which it issued a total of 2,000,000 units at \$1.00 per unit for aggregate gross proceeds of \$2,000,000.
 Each unit consisted of one common share in the capital of the Company and one half of one transferable common share purchase warrant.
-Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$1.30 per common share until March 23, 2009. - Completed a private placement in which it issued a total of 1,300,000 units at \$1.00 per units for aggregate gross proceeds of \$1,300,000.
+Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$1.30 per common share until March 23, 2009.

+• Completed a private placement in which it issued a total of 1,300,000 units at \$1.00 per units for aggregate gross proceeds of \$1,300,000.
 The placement included a brokered portion of 1,270,000 units and a non-brokered portion of 30,000 units.
 Each unit consisted of one common share in the capital of the Company and one half of one transferable common share purchase warrant.
 Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$1.30 per common share until March 23, 2009.